-This historic marker in Fayette County commemorates a sandstone formation known as Spy Rock.
+This historic marker in Fayette County commemorates a sandstone formation known as "Spy Rock."
 The rock itself is a short hike beyond the highway, leading some to confuse the small rock formations near the sign as Spy Rock.
 However, historical markers are usually placed on well-traveled roads for the sake of visibility.
 Both Union and Confederate forces during the Civil War used this rock formation to provide both high ground and cover.
 Spy Rock's most significant role came when Union troops under the command of General J.D.
 Cox camped in this area and used the rock formation as a means of surveying a broad area of territory and occupying the higher ground as they trailed Confederates under Robert E. Lee.
-Prior to the Civil War, Native Americans also used the area to secure a better view of possible threats, referring to the formation as the Rock of Eyes.
+Prior to the Civil War, Native Americans also used the area to secure a better view of possible threats, referring to the formation as the "Rock of Eyes."

 Between September and October 1861, while Union and Confederate forces scuffled along the turnpike, they moved into position for a battle that would take place at Sewell Mountain.
 General Cox established Spy Rock as his headquarters.
 General Robert E. Lee set up at Sewell Mountain; this caused Cox to call General William Rosecrans for reinforcements.